-Currently, you can get your hands on the XC40 with a T5 Twin Engine plug-in hybrid and the XC90, which comes with a T8 Twin Engine plug-in hybrid and a ‘B’ mild-hybrid system.
+Currently, the whole range is available as a Plug-in Hybrid and most are available as a ‘B’ mild-hybrid system.
 A mild-hybrid is made up of a traditional combustion engine that’s supported by a small electric motor, which is charged through regenerative braking to become more fuel efficient and produce lower emissions – put simply, this combustion engine has been optimised like never before.
-In addition to this, the pure electric XC40 will be available in late 2020 for you to further enhance your time on the road.
+In addition to this, the pure electric XC40 is available now for you to further enhance your time on the road.

 Lately, the All-Electic XC40 Recharge has joined the range and it is not to be missed.

 To find out more about either of these models, or register your interest in the upcoming electric model, please get in touch with a member of our helpful and friendly team at your local Johnsons Volvo today.
 They’ll be able to assist you with any questions you may have and book you in for a test drive at a time to suit you.

 Plug-in Hybrid vehicles (PHEVs) offer many of the benefits of electric vehicles without the limitation of range you'd normally face.
 They have a large battery and powerful electric motor capable of powering the vehicle for short to medium length journeys (range varies by model) but then when you need to go further or put down more power, you have the support of traditional combustion engine.
 The vehicle can even use these two powertrains together, coming the horsepower of each, or at least reducing the emissions when the combustion engine is in use.